 You can find the same information in System Profiler.
 Hold down the Option key, click the Apple menu, select and select System Profiler.
 Next, click on Disc Burning in the Contents column, click on your optical drive in the Burning Device section of the window, and then look in the Media section below—you’ll see not only the media type, but also whether or not it’s blank, erasable, overwritable, appendable, and the disc’s available write speeds.
 This is the most-detailed information about the inserted media that I was able to find.

 Finally, if you’re Terminal-inclined, launch Terminal and type

 $ drutil status Vendor Product Rev SONY DVD RW DRU-840A SS00 Type: DVD+R DL Name: /dev/disk4 Write Speeds: 4x, 6x, 8x Overwritable: 927:30:74 blocks: 4173824 / 8.55GB / 7.96GiB Space Free: 927:30:74 blocks: 4173824 / 8.55GB / 7.96GiB Space Used: 00:00:00 blocks: 0 / 0.00MB / 0.00MiB Layer 0: blocks: 2086912 / 4.27GB / 3.98GiB Writability: appendable, blank, overwritable Book Type: DVD+R DL (v1) Media ID: RITEK S04

 Type entry displays the type of media (a dual-layer DVD+R in this case), and the

 Writability entry describes the attributes of that media.

-Thanks to Mac OS X Hints reader Daniel Fazekas for the Terminal method; I noticed the information in Disk Utility and System Profiler while trying to help a reader with a disc burning question.
+Mac OS X Hints reader Daniel Fazekas for the Terminal method; I noticed the information in Disk Utility and System Profiler while trying to help a reader with a disc burning question.